cjdbarlow/Part-One/definitions.md

 * **Bathmotropy**
 Degree of myocardial excitability.
 Used with either positive or negative bathmotropy.

+* **Bias**
+The systematic distortion of the estimated intervention effect away from the “truth”, caused by inadequacies in the design, conduct, or analysis of a trial.

 * **Boiling Point**
 The temperature at which the vapour pressure of a liquid equals the environmental pressure surrounding the liquid.
     * Therefore boiling point decreases as environmental pressure falls, as there is less external pressure keeping molecules in their liquid state